scleblanc/pico-throttle/README.md

 ## License

 This is podcastware.
 It'd be cool if you checked out the [latest episode of Under One Thousand](https://open.spotify.com/episode/1QbZEu5H4QGFkvualpYGM8) and left an honest review, but you don't have to.
-Just don't use it for evil.
-And don't remove the comment attribution in the code.
+Just don't use it for evil, and don't remove the comment attribution in the code.

+It's offered as-is, with no guarantees that it will even work.
+It is free, after all.